Skip to main content

 A data breach occurs when personal information held by an organisation is lost or subjected to unauthorised access or disclosure.

-An open disclosure policy is in place for all clinical adverse events (*Please see below).
-It is the responsibility of the Surgeon to complete the Open Disclosure Procedure as soon as possible after the event.
+An open disclosure policy is in place for all clinical adverse events, including Statutory Duty of Candour that includes Serious Adverse Patient Safety Events (SAPSE).
+It is the responsibility of the Medical Practitioner to complete the Open Disclosure Procedure and Statutory Duty of Candour process as per the timeframes listed in the policy.

 9. Code of Conduct

-It is expected that in line with the Occupational and Safety Regulations 2007 (as amended 2014), all credentialed Medical Practitioners will adhere to the hospital code of conduct when dealing with all staff, patients and contractors.
+It is expected that in line with the Occupational and Safety Regulations 2017, all credentialed Medical Practitioners will adhere to the hospital code of conduct when dealing with all staff, patients and contractors.
 Serious breaches of the code of conduct will result in a review of credentialed status.

 10. Antimicrobial Stewardship

 Antibiotics are not to be routinely prescribed at South Yarra Day Surgery.
 If Antibiotics are prescribed or used, they must be documented in the Antibiotic Register.
-An audit of antibiotic use will be audited by our Infection Prevention Australia Infection Control Consultant.
+A formulary for approved antibiotics and indications is documented in the Antimicrobial Stewardship Policy.
+An audit of antibiotic use will be audited by our Infection Prevention Australia Infection Control Consultant to ensure compliance.

 11. Quality & Safety